 Honestly, Lori Brooks is one business who can benefit from trademarking the brand name to protect herself in future from this type of thing.
 Fortunately, WHSR was able to talk to some lawyers about this topic.

-Lawyers Share the Inside Scoop on Protecting Your Brand
+Tips from Lawyers: The Inside Scoop on Protecting Your Brand

 I reached out to some lawyers to get their take on protecting your brand.
 The resulting advice is very helpful to business owners.

-Marc Misthal at Gottlieb, Rackman & Reisman
+Tips from Marc Misthal at Gottlieb, Rackman & Reisman

 Marc Misthal is a principal in the New York office of Gottlieb, Rackman & Reisman, P.C.
 Marc specializes in all areas of trademark and copyright litigation and prosecution, and has extensive familiarity with domain name and Internet issues.